 Visit the neighborhood in advance.
-Go explore on evenings or during the weekend, and look for local parks and playgrounds.
-Visit the local library.
-Start to pick out kids the same age and you’ll probably find some kids who will be in your kids’ school.
+Go explore on evenings or during the weekend, and look for local parks and playgrounds … research that neighborhood.
+Visit the local library, start to pick out kids the same age and you’ll probably find some kids who will be in your kids’ school.

 Meet your child’s teacher: Exchange emails or go to the school to speak in person outside of the crowded meet the teacher day, and give the teacher a letter about your child to help them understand your kid’s strengths, challenges, and fears.

 Look for local activities: Joining a little league team or a scout initiative can help your kid feel more part of the group and let you meet other parents in the community as well.

 Stay in touch with old friends: Ensure your child can keep in touch with old classmates, whether through Skype or phone conversations and consider meetups if possible.